-Amortization is much like depreciation, in that a certain amount of the property value or expense is deducted over several tax years, but differs because it only applies to intangible property or expenses related to starting or organizing a business.
-In most cases, the minimum amortization period is 180 months (15 years).
+Amortization is much like depreciation, in that some portion of the property value or expense is deducted over several tax years, but differs because it only applies to intangible property or expenses related to starting or organizing a business.
+The minimum amortization period is usually 180 months (15 years).
 There is no classification of class life based on the property as there is under the depreciation system, since intangible property does not decay like tangible property and there is usually no replacement for intangible property.
 Therefore, most property is amortized over a statutory 15 year (180 months) period.
 Unlike depreciation, amortization is always straight-line — there are no accelerated amortization methods.
 So if you buy a business in January, where $60,000 of the purchase price is attributable to goodwill, then an amortization deduction of $4000 (=$60,000 ÷15) can be deducted annually for the next 15 years.

 When property is 1st amortized, it must be listed at the bottom of Form 4562, Depreciation and Amortization, along with a description of costs, the amount amortized, the date of acquisition of the property, and the amount claimed for the current year.
 The amount of the amortization of the new property is then added to the total of the amortized costs of property placed in service in previous years.